 Related: How to connect your laptop to a TV

 However, you must also keep in mind many of these sites illegally broadcast the content, and your computer is at a high risk of malware when using them.
 Nevertheless, you’ll notice the deep selection of links available to you once you find an adequate streaming site on the Web.
 Notorious sites — though technically legal given they only provide links to various broadcast streams instead of broadcasting the copyrighted content — fall upon the gray areas of the law.

 An incredible resource for information about almost anything, Reddit has more than enough NFL information each week to satisfy any fan of the sport.
-Reddit’s loyal user base generates the site’s wealth of content, which is both a blessing, and a curse.
-You’ll find a slew of NFL-themed pictures, videos, and even alternative streaming sites on game days.
+Reddit’s loyal user base generates the site’s wealth of content, which is both a blessing and a curse.
+You’ll find heaps of NFL-themed pictures, videos, and even alternative streaming sites during game days.

-Though not a video option, ESPN does offer its signature play-by-play Gamecast presentation for each NFL game every week.
-Just navigate to the NFL scoreboard page via the ESPN website, click the game you’d like to follow, and a Gamecast window opens.
-This feature shows real-time events including every completed pass, interception, sack, or long TD run.
-Gamecast also lists each team’s stats, every game’s box score, and provides links to all other currently playing games.
+Though not a video option, ESPN offers its signature play-by-play Gamecast presentation for each NFL game during every week of the season.
+Simply head over to the NFL scoreboard page via ESPN’s website, click your desired game, and a Gamecast window opens.
+This feature shows real-time events including completed passes, penalties, interceptions, or long TD runs.
+Gamecast also lists each team’s stats, every game’s box score, and gives you access to all social media activity pertaining to the day’s games.

 Next page: Week 12 matchups and game times…